ckan/ckan/doc/maintaining/data-viewer.rst

 existing ones.

-The migration process involves creating the necessary view objects in the database, which can be done using the ``paster views create`` command.
+The migration process involves creating the necessary view objects in the database, which can be done using the ``ckan views create`` command.

-.. note:: The ``paster views create`` command uses the search API to get all
+.. note:: The ``ckan views create`` command uses the search API to get all
     necessary datasets and resources, so make sure your search index :ref:`is up to date  <rebuild search index>` before starting the migration process.

-The way the ``paster views create`` commands works is getting all or a subset of the instance datasets from the search index, and for each of them checking against a list of view plugins if it is necessary to create a view object.
+The way the ``ckan views create`` commands works is getting all or a subset of the instance datasets from the search index, and for each of them checking against a list of view plugins if it is necessary to create a view object.
 This gets determined by each of the individual view plugins depending on the dataset's